-Meningococci are gram-negative aerobic cocci that belong to the family Neisseriaceae.
+Meningococci are gram-negative aerobic diplococci that belong to the family Neisseriaceae.
 There are 13 serogroups; 6 serogroups (A, B, C, W135, X, and Y) cause most human disease.

 Worldwide, the incidence of endemic meningococcal disease is 0.5 to 5/100,000, with an increased number of cases during winter and spring in temperate climates.
 Local outbreaks occur most frequently in sub-Saharan Africa between Gambia and Senegal in the west and Ethiopia, Eritrea, and northern Kenya in the east; this area is known as the sub-Saharan (African) meningitis belt, which includes 26 countries.
 In major African epidemics (which were often caused by serogroup A), attack rates ranged from 100 to 800/100,000 and affected up to 200,000 people each year.
 After widespread use of the meningococcal A vaccine in the African meningitis belt, serogroup A has been replaced by other meningococcal serogroups and by Streptococcus pneumoniae.

 In the US, the annual incidence ranges from 0.12 to 1.1/100,000.
 Over the past 20 years, incidence of meningococcal disease has declined annually.
-Most cases are sporadic, typically in children < 2 years of age; < 2% occur in outbreaks.
-Outbreaks tend to occur in semiclosed communities (eg, military recruit camps, college dormitories, schools, day care centers) and often involve patients aged 5 to 19 years.
-Serogroups B, C, and Y are the most frequent causes of disease in the US; each serogroup accounts for about one third of reported cases.
+Most cases are sporadic, typically in children < 2 years of age.
+Outbreaks of meningococcal disease are rare in the US, and only about 1 in 20 cases (5%) is related to an outbreak (see the Centers for Disease Control and Prevention's [CDC] Meningococcal Outbreaks).
+Outbreaks tend to occur in semiclosed communities (eg, military recruit camps, college dormitories, schools, day care centers) and most often involve patients 16 to 23 years of age.
+Serogroups B and C cause 50 to 80% of invasive disease (1 Reference Meningococci (Neisseria meningitidis) are gram-negative diplococci that cause meningitis and meningococcemia.
+Symptoms, usually severe, include headache, nausea, vomiting, photophobia... read more ).
 Serogroup A is rare in the US.

 Diseases Caused by Meningococci